trixhanj/chicago-retail-theft-heatmap/README.md

 ## 📁 Project Files

-- `retail_theft.ipynb` — Jupyter Notebook with full analysis and visualizations
 - `retail_theft_2025_heatmap.html` — Interactive map (open in your browser)
 - `Crimes_-_2025_20250514.csv` — Raw data from the City of Chicago (filtered in code)